diimdeep/awesome-split-keyboards/README.md

 You may also want to check out the [Split Keyboards](https://docs.google.com/spreadsheets/d/19-rTWbp8SCKdZFByPZu3RT8NSF8vVddDe8WL6R6b1qQ/edit#gid=0) spreadsheet, maintained by /u/dnlglsn.

-## About
-Born while doing research for first split keyboard.

 ### Contributing
 Contributions welcome!

 ### License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-### About this fork
-It was created to help reduce inactivity on this list, and to make it a great living document!

-I used https://stackoverflow.com/a/57316640/377456 to copy over all the PRs from the original repo, and merged them manually.